GremlinAviation/GremlinScripts/README.md

 ### gremlin.lua

-The Gremlin Script Tools file provides common features that all Gremlin Scripts use to do their thing.
+The Gremlin file provides common features that all Gremlin Scripts use to do their thing.
 It must be loaded after MiST, and before any other Gremlin Scripts components.
 [Full documentation is here](https://ilsystems.github.io/GremlinScripts/gremlin.html).

 ### evac.lua